 Luxury retail veteran Mark Lee was tasked with the turnaround of high-end department store, Barneys New York , in 2010.
 Lee’s appointment followed an exhaustive, two-year search for a chief executive.
-Previously the chief executive of Italian fashion brand Gucci, until 2008, he previously held positions at Yves Saint Laurent , Giorgio Armani , and Jil Sander .
+Previously the chief executive of Italian fashion brand Gucci, until 2008, he has also held positions at Yves Saint Laurent , Giorgio Armani and Jil Sander .

 Lee shuttered unprofitable Barneys outposts as well as the CO-OP brand, which carried products priced in the contemporary segment of the market, and renamed the remaining ones Barneys New York.
 He also stocked more leather goods and shoes, boosting the flagship’s main floor sales per square foot to $9,000, according to Bloomberg.
 In 2012, the retailer saw record sales and has returned to profitability.

 In August 2019, more than two years after Lee's retirement, Barneys filed for bankruptcy.

 Lee lives in New York City with long-time partner and fellow BoF 500 member Ed Filipowski , a fashion PR executive.